webriders/django-project/project/template/source/db/README.txt

 DB folder.
-SQLite database files, SQL scripts, alters, dumps, etc.
+You may place here some SQL scripts, alters, dumps, etc.
-We suggest to svn:ignore (.hgignore, etc) all *.sqlite files here (if you use SQLite).